Refuting A Weak Attempt At Refutation -- Part Six

-Finally, just because someone who knows nothing about dialectics might conceivably understand the Stalin passage (although it is in considerable doubt the extent or the depth of their 'comprehension' in such circumstances) that doesn't mean Stalin's comments aren't dialectical.
+Finally, just because it is possible that someone who knows nothing about dialectics might understand the Stalin passage (although it is in considerable doubt the extent or the depth of their 'comprehension' in such circumstances), that doesn't mean Stalin's comments aren't dialectical.
 Someone could understand (at a very basic level) the comment "The Earth revolves around the Sun", while knowing very little or no science.
 That would have no bearing on the scientific nature of that comment itself.
 Indeed, someone else could claim to understand the 'law' of the transformation of quantity into quality after they had been presented with the 'boiling water' example, but I am sure TFB wouldn't concede that they had a deep understanding of that 'law' if they knew absolutely nothing about dialectics.
 Same here.

 It is rather odd, therefore, to see TFB prepared to classify something as 'dialectical' based solely on the presumed comprehensive capacities of those ignorant of dialectics!